hzwer/ECCV2022-RIFE/README.md

 ## Introduction

-2021.5.15 News: We are working on RIFE-HD-v3 model. lease check our [Update Log v3](https://github.com/hzwer/arXiv2020-RIFE/issues/164).
-For previous version, you may refer to [Update log v2](https://github.com/hzwer/arXiv2020-RIFE/issues/41).
+This project is the implement of [RIFE: Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
+If you are a developer, welcome to follow [Pratical-RIFE](https://github.com/hzwer/Pratical-RIFE), which aims to make RIFE more practical for users by adding various features and design new models.

-The HDv3 model can run 40+FPS for 2X 720p interpolation on a 2080Ti GPU.
-Currently, our method supports 2X,4X,8X... interpolation, and multi-frame interpolation between a pair of images.
-Everyone is welcome to use our alpha version and make suggestions!
+Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
+It supports 2X,4X,8X... interpolation, and multi-frame interpolation between a pair of images.

 16X interpolation results from two input images: